superzadeh/MarkdownServer/readme.md

 ### Running tests

 You can run tests using `gulp test`.
 This will run the tests as well as a coverage analysis.
 There is also a watchable gulp task `gulp test-watch`.
 If you do not want the test coverage report, simply run `mocha` or `mocha watch`.
 To debug tests, `mocha --debug-brk` is available (you can then use VS Code or Node Inspector to attach to the process).
+You can also use `npm test` or `npm run test-watch` to simply run the mocha tasks.

 Note that the coverage threshold is at 90%, so make sure your stay above it if you make changes.